Jeyso215/Keyboard-Privacy/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](LICENSE.md) file for details.

-## Contact

-For any questions or inquiries, please contact the repository owner at [Jeyso215](https://github.com/Jeyso215)

 ## Credits